TheFeature

 TheFeature was designed by Razorfish from 2000 until 2003.
 Sascha Höhne redesigned the site in 2004, and all subsequent iterations through 2005.

 TheFeature had the distinction of being nominated for two Webby Awards in 2005, one in each of the Magazine and Telecommunications categories.

+Editors

+TheFeature's editor-in-chief was Sean Krepp, and its executive editors were Justin Reid, Carlo Longino and Malathy Eskola.